cogent3/cogent3/doc/examples/query_ensembl.rst

      Relationships=ortholog_one2one
       Gene(Species='Rattus norvegicus'; BioType='protein_coding'; Description='breast cancer...

 The ``RelatedGenes`` object has a number of properties allowing you to get access to data.
 A ``Members`` attribute holds each of the ``Gene`` instances displayed above.
 The length of this attribute tells you how many hits there were, while each member has all of the capabilities described for ``Gene`` above, eg. a ``Cds`` property.
-There is also a ``getSeqLengths`` method which returns the vector of sequence lengths for the members.
+There is also a ``get_seqLengths`` method which returns the vector of sequence lengths for the members.
 This method returns just the lengths of the individual genes.

 .. doctest::

     >>> print orthologs.Members
     (Gene(Species='Rattus norvegicus'; BioType='protein_coding'; Descr...
-    >>> print orthologs.getSeqLengths()
+    >>> print orthologs.get_seqLengths()
     [40748, 84793, 47117]

 In addition there's a ``getMaxCdsLengths`` method for returning the lengths of the longest ``Cds`` from each member.